ryanbeales/raspberrypi_streaming_webcam/README.md

 1. Start the build, this will again take some time.
 Get a coffee, or a full meal.
     ```
     cd raspberrypi_streaming_webcam
-    ansible-playbook -i localhost piwebcam.yml
+    ansible-playbook piwebcam.yml
     ```

 1. Reboot the pi with `reboot` or power cycle to enable the camera.

-1. After the pi is back you'll be able to view your webcam stream at http://[raspberry pi ip address here]/ or http://raspberrypi.local
+1. After the pi is back you'll be able to view your webcam stream at http://[raspberry pi ip address here]/ or possibly http://raspberrypi.local

 # Local testing